suffolklibraries/lgc/content/collections/events/tortoise-story.md

     content:
       -
         type: text
-        text: 'Have fun with an exciting game of Jenga, a noisy round of Hungry Hippos, or a challenging game of chess.'
+        text: 'You are invited to share an exciting story & take part in some totally terrific tortoise-themed activities.
+You will even get to meet two real tortoises!'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'Children must be accompanied by an adult.'
+        text: 'Children must remain supervised by an adult throughout the session.
+Some activities may take place outside in our garden during the session.'
   -
     type: heading
     attrs: